eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-helm.md

 helm repo add iofog https://eclipse-iofog.github.io/helm
 ```

 Install the Chart while specifying user credentials and a target namespace.
-If you are not using the default namespace, make sure the namespace already exists on the cluster.
+If we are not using the default namespace, make sure the namespace already exists on the cluster.

 ```plain
 helm install my-ecn \